SNEWS2/sntools/README.md

 It is a command line application that uses detailed time- and energy-dependent neutrino fluxes (provided by various supernova models) to generate interactions within the detector volume and write them to event files that can be used as an input for a full detector simulation. sntools was originally developed for Hyper-Kamiokande and later extended to support different detectors and detector materials.

+Additionally, sntools can be used as a Python library that implements neutrino cross sections.

 This README file should give a brief overview over sntools and help you get started.
 For more information, see the [full documentation for each release on GitHub](https://github.com/JostMigenda/sntools/releases).

 ## Getting Started